The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-47162: Microsoft 365 Apps Buffer Overflow Flaw

 CVE-2025-47162 is a heap-based buffer overflow vulnerability in Microsoft 365 Apps that enables attackers to execute arbitrary code locally.
-This article covers the technical details, affected versions, impact, and mitigation.
+This article covers the technical details, affected versions, and mitigation steps.

 CVE-2025-47162 Overview